prrvchr/jdbcDriverOOo/README.md

 Its use requires the [installation and configuration][33] in LibreOffice of a **Java JRE or JDK version 17 or later**.
 I recommend [Adoptium][34] as your Java installation source.

-If you are using the HsqlDB driver with **LibreOffice on Linux**, then you are subject to [bug #139538][35].
+If you are using **LibreOffice on Linux** and **LibreOffice was installed with the package manager**, you may experience:
+  - You are subject to [bug #139538][35].
 To work around the problem, please **uninstall the packages** with commands:
     - `sudo apt remove libreoffice-sdbc-hsqldb` (to uninstall the libreoffice-sdbc-hsqldb package)
     - `sudo apt remove libhsqldb1.8.0-java` (to uninstall the libhsqldb1.8.0-java package)

     If you still want to use the Embedded HsqlDB functionality provided by LibreOffice, then install the [HyperSQLOOo][36] extension.

-**On Linux and macOS the Python packages** used by the extension, if already installed, may come from the system and therefore **may not be up to date**.
-To ensure that your Python packages are up to date it is recommended to use the **System Info** option in the extension Options accessible by:
-**Tools -> Options -> LibreOffice Base -> Pure Java JDBC driver -> UNO driver settings -> View log -> System Info**
+  - Your Python packages are system-provided and out of date.
+The extension's logging will allow you to check if this is the case.
+It is accessible via the menu: **Tools -> Options -> LibreOffice Base -> Pure Java JDBC driver -> UNO driver settings -> View log -> System Info** and requires restarting LibreOffice after activation.
   If outdated packages appear, you can update them with the command:
   `pip install --upgrade <package-name>`

 For more information see: [What has been done for version 1.1.0][37].